Joe Lawton's parents in reform plea over his death

 Two days later he took his own life, using a shotgun from the family farm.
-The police charge sheet was at his feet when his father found him.'No support'
+The police charge sheet was at his feet when his father found him.

 Joe's parents believe they could have given him more support had they been able to see him in a police cell.

 In a statement on the change.org website, Mr and Mrs Lawton said: "He was just 17 and had made a bad decision to drive home after a party.
 Two days later Joe took his own life.

 "We were not called when he was arrested or given the opportunity to give him the support he needed."

 They added: "The fact that a 17-year-old is treated as an adult whilst in custody is an anomaly of British law.
 Once they are charged they are then treated as children.
 This simply does not make sense."

 "We believe if the law had been different Joe would still be alive."